 - Find the WAN port (labeled as LAN4/WAN) on the modem router, and connect it to your existing modem or the Ethernet jack on the wall.
 Then connect the power adapter and turn on the modem router.
-If you connect an existing modem, reboot it to get the modem router connected to the internet. - Connect your computer to the modem router.
+If you connect an existing modem, reboot it to get the modem router connected to the internet. - 2.
+Connect your computer to the modem router.
 For details, refer to Connect Your Modem Router. - 3.
-Visit_http://tplinkmodem.net, and log in with the account you set for the modem router. - 4.
+Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the modem router. - 4.
 Go to Advanced > Operation Mode, select the Wireless Router Mode, and click Save.
 The modem router will reboot.